tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT_part_3.md

 *He had faked his death*.
 That I was sure of.
 He had killed Jason Statler, disappeared for over 20 years, but, for some unknown reason, had returned.
 And I was running out of time to find him.

-I tried to find Frank’s old address online, but failed.
+I tried to find information on their parents or other relatives, but found nothing.
+It was as if they were foundlings.
+I also failed to find Frank’s old address online, but failed.
 I didn’t think he’d still be living there, of course, but thought he might have left a clue for me there, like how he left that piece of metal with his initials on my kitchen floor.

 I went down to the stacks and found an old Bay Area directory and made a note of Frank’s former Berkeley address.
 I also found the address of Ed’s old apartment in Daly City.